JASSIM-ALHUMAID/Gym-Managment-System/README.md

 ### Sessions

 Shows sessions with trainer details and current booked count.
-Non-admin users only see scheduled sessions; admins can view all sessions.
+Members only see scheduled sessions; trainers see their own sessions (all statuses); admins view all sessions.

 ```sql
 SELECT s.SessionID AS session_id,